MaxSvargal/cascade/packages/cascade-graph/dspec/cfv_code_client_execution_helpers.dspec.md

         // REFINED: Triggers are entry points that convert external events into standardized flow contexts.
         // The triggerInput represents the EXTERNAL EVENT data (e.g., HTTP request, scheduled time, event payload).
         // The trigger's job is to convert this into a STANDARDIZED OUTPUT that the flow can reliably use.
+        // OUTPUT IS DERIVED FROM INPUT - avoid hardcoded data, use schema structure but populate from actual input.

         DECLARE triggerDef = params.triggerDef
         DECLARE externalEventData = params.triggerInput // This is the external event data DECLARE standardizedOutput = {} // This will be the standardized output for the flow

-        // Attempt to get schema for structured output generation DECLARE triggerSchema = CALL params.moduleRegistry.getComponentSchema WITH { componentTypeFqn: triggerDef.type }
+        // Get schema for structured output generation DECLARE triggerSchema = CALL params.moduleRegistry.getComponentSchema WITH { componentTypeFqn: triggerDef.type }

+        // Use trigger-specific logic to create standardized output DERIVED FROM INPUT SWITCH triggerDef.type
+            CASE 'StdLib.Trigger:Http'
+                // HTTP triggers process standard HTTP request data into standardized HttpTriggerRequest format
+                // Input: Standard HTTP request with url, method, headers, body
+                // Configuration: DSL trigger config with path patterns, method constraints, parsing rules
+                // Output: Standardized format with parsed path, queryParameters, processed headers, body

+                DECLARE inputUrl = externalEventData.url OR "http://localhost/api/trigger"
+                DECLARE inputMethod = externalEventData.method OR triggerDef.config?.method OR 'POST'
+                DECLARE inputHeaders = externalEventData.headers OR {}
+                DECLARE inputBody = externalEventData.body

+                // Parse URL to extract path and query parameters DECLARE parsedUrl = CALL URL.parse WITH { url: inputUrl }
+                DECLARE extractedPath = parsedUrl.pathname OR triggerDef.config?.path OR '/api/trigger'

+                // Extract query parameters from URL
+                DECLARE queryParams = {}
+                IF parsedUrl.searchParams IS_PRESENT THEN
+                    // Convert URLSearchParams to plain object
+                    FOR_EACH param IN parsedUrl.searchParams
+                        ASSIGN queryParams[param.key] = param.value
+                    END_FOR
+                ELSE_IF inputUrl.includes('?')
+THEN
+                    // Fallback: manual parsing if URL.parse doesn't work DECLARE queryString = inputUrl.split('?')[1]
+                    IF queryString IS_PRESENT THEN
+                        DECLARE paramPairs = queryString.split('&')
+                        FOR_EACH pair IN paramPairs
+                            DECLARE [key, value] = pair.split('=')
-        IF triggerSchema.triggerOutputSchema IS_PRESENT THEN
+                            IF key IS_PRESENT THEN
-            // Generate sample data based on triggerOutputSchema (the standardized output format) ASSIGN standardizedOutput = CALL cfv_code.InternalDataGeneration_GenerateDataFromSchema WITH { schema: triggerSchema.triggerOutputSchema, scenario: 'happyPath' }

-            // Merge/override with actual external event data where it makes sense
-            // This simulates how a real trigger would process the external event into the standard format IF TYPE_OF standardizedOutput IS 'object' AND TYPE_OF externalEventData IS 'object' THEN
-                // For simulation, we can merge external data into the standard structure
-                // In reality, triggers would have specific logic to map external events to standard format ASSIGN standardizedOutput = { ...standardizedOutput, ...externalEventData }
+                                ASSIGN queryParams[decodeURIComponent(key)] = value ? decodeURIComponent(value) : ''
                             END_IF
-        ELSE
-            // Fallback: Use trigger-specific logic to create standardized output SWITCH triggerDef.type
-                CASE 'StdLib.Trigger:Http'
+                        END_FOR
+                    END_IF
+                END_IF

+                // Process headers - normalize keys to lowercase for consistency DECLARE processedHeaders = {}
+                FOR_EACH headerKey, headerValue IN inputHeaders
+                    ASSIGN processedHeaders[CALL String.toLowerCase WITH { str: headerKey }] = headerValue
+                END_FOR

+                // Parse body based on content-type and configuration DECLARE processedBody = inputBody
+                IF processedHeaders["content-type"] AND processedHeaders["content-type"].includes("application/json") THEN
+                    IF TYPE_OF inputBody IS 'string' THEN
+                        TRY
+                            ASSIGN processedBody = JSON.parse(inputBody)
+                        CATCH_ERROR parseError
+                            // Keep as string if JSON parsing fails ASSIGN processedBody = inputBody
+                        END_TRY
+                    END_IF
+                END_IF

+                // Apply configuration-based processing
+                DECLARE finalPath = extractedPath
+                IF triggerDef.config?.pathPattern IS_PRESENT THEN
+                    // Apply path pattern matching/validation if configured
+                    // For now, use extracted path as-is ASSIGN finalPath = extractedPath
+                END_IF

-                    // HTTP triggers standardize HTTP requests into HttpTriggerRequest format CREATE_INSTANCE cfv_models.Any WITH {
+                CREATE_INSTANCE cfv_models.Any WITH {
-                        path: triggerDef.config?.path OR '/api/trigger',
+                    path: finalPath,
-                        method: triggerDef.config?.method OR 'POST',
+                    method: CALL String.toUpperCase WITH { str: inputMethod },
-                        headers: externalEventData.headers OR {},
+                    headers: processedHeaders,
-                        queryParameters: externalEventData.queryParameters OR {},
+                    queryParameters: queryParams,
-                        body: externalEventData.body OR externalEventData, // If externalEventData is simple, assume it's the body
+                    body: processedBody,
+                    remoteAddress: externalEventData.remoteAddress OR "127.0.0.1",
+                    userAgent: externalEventData.userAgent OR processedHeaders["user-agent"] || "Unknown",
+                    timestamp: externalEventData.timestamp OR (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
-                        principal: externalEventData.principal OR null // Authentication info if available } ASSIGN_TO standardizedOutput
+                    principal: externalEventData.principal OR null
+                } ASSIGN_TO standardizedOutput
                 BREAK

             CASE 'StdLib.Trigger:Scheduled'
-                    // Scheduled triggers provide timing info and configured payload CREATE_INSTANCE cfv_models.Any WITH {
-                        triggerTime: (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
+                // Scheduled triggers provide timing info and configured payload - derive from input DECLARE actualTriggerTime = externalEventData.triggerTime OR (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) })
-                        scheduledTime: externalEventData.scheduledTime OR (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
+                DECLARE actualScheduledTime = externalEventData.scheduledTime OR actualTriggerTime
-                        payload: triggerDef.config?.initialPayload OR externalEventData
+                DECLARE actualPayload = externalEventData.payload OR triggerDef.config?.initialPayload OR externalEventData

+                CREATE_INSTANCE cfv_models.Any WITH {
+                    triggerTime: actualTriggerTime,
+                    scheduledTime: actualScheduledTime,
+                    payload: actualPayload
                 } ASSIGN_TO standardizedOutput
                 BREAK

             CASE 'StdLib.Trigger:EventBus'
-                    // EventBus triggers standardize events into EventBusTriggerPayload format CREATE_INSTANCE cfv_models.Any WITH {
+                // EventBus triggers standardize events into EventBusTriggerPayload format - derive from input DECLARE eventData = externalEventData.event OR externalEventData
+                CREATE_INSTANCE cfv_models.Any WITH {
                     event: {
-                            id: externalEventData.id OR "sim-event-" + (CALL Math.random).toString(),
+                        id: eventData.id OR externalEventData.id OR "sim-event-" + (CALL Math.random).toString(),
-                            type: externalEventData.type OR "simulated.event",
+                        type: eventData.type OR externalEventData.type OR "unknown.event",
-                            source: externalEventData.source OR "client-simulation",
+                        source: eventData.source OR externalEventData.source OR "client-simulation",
-                            timestamp: (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
+                        timestamp: eventData.timestamp OR externalEventData.timestamp OR (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
-                            payload: externalEventData.payload OR externalEventData
+                        payload: eventData.payload OR externalEventData.payload || externalEventData
                     }
                 } ASSIGN_TO standardizedOutput
                 BREAK

             CASE 'StdLib.Trigger:Manual'
+            CASE 'StdLib:Manual'
-                    // Manual triggers pass through the provided data as initialData CREATE_INSTANCE cfv_models.Any WITH {
+                // Manual triggers pass through the provided data as initialData - direct derivation CREATE_INSTANCE cfv_models.Any WITH {
                     initialData: externalEventData
                 } ASSIGN_TO standardizedOutput
                 BREAK

             DEFAULT
-                    // Generic fallback for unknown trigger types ASSIGN standardizedOutput = { triggerData: externalEventData, triggerType: triggerDef.type }
+                // Generic fallback for unknown trigger types - preserve input structure IF triggerSchema.outputSchema IS_PRESENT THEN
+                    // Use schema structure but populate with input data where possible ASSIGN standardizedOutput = CALL cfv_code.InternalDataGeneration_GenerateDataFromSchemaWithInputOverride WITH {
+                        schema: triggerSchema.outputSchema,
+                        inputData: externalEventData,
+                        scenario: 'inputDerived'
+                    }
+                ELSE
+                    // Simple passthrough with type annotation
+                    ASSIGN standardizedOutput = {
+                        triggerData: externalEventData,
+                        triggerType: triggerDef.type,
+                        timestamp: externalEventData.timestamp OR (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) })
+                    }
+                END_IF
                 BREAK
         END_SWITCH
-        END_IF

         DECLARE result AS cfv_models.StepSimulationResult
         CREATE_INSTANCE cfv_models.StepSimulationResult WITH {
             stepId: 'trigger',
             componentFqn: triggerDef.type,
             inputData: externalEventData, // The external event data that came into the trigger
-            outputData: standardizedOutput,  // The standardized data provided by the trigger TO THE FLOW
+            outputData: standardizedOutput,  // The standardized data derived from the trigger input
             executionTime: 0, // Triggers typically have minimal processing time
             timestamp: (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
             simulationSuccess: true